losil/docker_samples/voting_app/README.md

 docker-compose up -d
 ```

 Have a look at the `docker-compose.yml` file.
-Five different services are defined which will communicate with each other.
-This provides
+Five different services are defined which will work together.
+Each service is run seperately in a container.
+The individual containers are able to communicate which each other.
+The services `vote`, `worker` and `result` will be built which custom source code before the containers will be started.
 ```yaml
 ---
 version: "3"